 (2) Disturbing an assembly or meeting

-Anyone who engages in brawling or fighting may be facing a Disorderly Conduct charge, or a more serious assault charge.
-Whether you’re charged with Disorderly Conduct or assault based on a physical altercation, Minnesota courts recognize certain defenses including the use of reasonable force and self-defense.
+Anyone who engages in brawling or fighting may be facing a disorderly conduct charge, or a more serious assault charge.
+If you are charged with disorderly conduct or assault, Minnesota courts recognize affirmative defenses including the use of reasonable force and self-defense.

-However, you DO NOT need to engage in a physical altercation or public disruption in order to be charged with Disorderly Conduct.
-In order to be found guilty of Disorderly Conduct, the prosecutor must only prove that you knew or should have known that your conduct (speech content and/or manner, tone and delivery) would alarm, anger or disturb others or would provoke an assault or breach of the peace.
+However, you do not need to engage in a physical altercation or public disruption in order to be charged with disorderly conduct.
+In order to be charged with disorderly conduct in Hennepin County, Stearns County, or any other Minnesota county, the prosecutor must only prove that you knew or should have known that your conduct (speech content and/or manner, tone and delivery) would alarm, anger or disturb others or would provoke an assault or breach of the peace.

-Of course, criminalizing the content of your words may implicate your First Amendment Right to Free Speech.
+Criminalizing the content of your words may, however, implicate your First Amendment right to freedom of speech.
 While perhaps uncivilized, in some circumstances the content of obscene or crude public speech is protected under the Constitution.
-Further, Minnesota’s Disorderly Conduct statute only criminalizes speech content that rises to the level of “fighting words,” that is, language that is particularly vulgar and more likely to incite violence.
+Further, Minnesota’s disorderly conduct statute only criminalizes speech content that rises to the level of “fighting words,” that is, language that is particularly vulgar and more likely to incite violence.